materializeninja/materialize/README.md

 To initialize the script Materialize Form

 1. Include materialize.css file
+2. Import ninja.js
-4. Import Materialize from materialize.js file
+3. Import Materialize from materialize.js
-5. New Materialize().Form()
+4. New Materialize().Form()
-6. Provide ID of form when newing
+5. Provide ID of form when newing
-7. Make sure all elements you want Materialized have `tabindex` attribute on them.
+6. Make sure all elements you want Materialized have `tabindex` attribute on them.
 Without this they will be skipped over and not included in your new Materialize Form

 ```html
 <!DOCTYPE html>